learn-co-curriculum/omniauth_readme/README.md

 Of course, you know this is possible.
 It's becoming increasingly rare to find a modern website that _doesn't_ allow users to login via a third-party account.
 Today, we're going to talk about how to add this feature to your Rails applications.

 ## OmniAuth
 [OmniAuth][omniauth] is a gem for Rails that lets you use multiple authentication providers alongside the more traditional username/password setup.
-Each authentication provider (e.g., using a Facebook account) is called a _strategy_.
+'Provider' is the most common term for an authentication partner, but within the OmniAuth universe we refer to providers (e.g., using a Facebook account to log in) as _strategies_.
 The OmniAuth wiki keeps [an up-to-date list of strategies][list_of_strategies], both official (provided directly by the service, such as GitHub, Heroku, and SoundCloud) and unofficial (maintained by an unaffiliated developer, such as Facebook, Google, and Twitter).

 Here's how OmniAuth works from the user's standpoint:
   1. User tries to access a page on `yoursite.com` that requires them to be logged in.
 They are redirected to the login screen.
   2. The login screen offers the options of creating an account or logging in with Google or Twitter.
   3. The user clicks `Log in with Google`.
 This momentarily sends the user to `yoursite.com/auth/google`, which quickly redirects to the Google sign-in page.
   4. If the user is not already signed in to Google, they sign in normally.
 More likely, they are already signed in, so Google simply asks if it's okay to let `yoursite.com` access the user's information.
 The user agrees.
   5. They are (hopefully quickly) redirected to `yoursite.com/auth/google/callback` and, from there, to the page they initially tried to access.

-Let's see how this works in practice:
+Let's see how this works in practice.

 ## OmniAuth with Facebook
 The OmniAuth gem allows us to use the OAuth protocol with a number of different providers.
 All we need to do is add the OmniAuth gem *and* the provider-specific OmniAuth gem (e.g., `omniauth-google`) to our Gemfile.
 In some cases, adding only the provider-specific gem will suffice because it will install the OmniAuth gem as a dependency, but it's safer to add both — the shortcut is far from universal.

 In this case, let's add `omniauth` and `omniauth-facebook` to the Gemfile and then run a `bundle install` command.
 If we were so inclined, we could add additional OmniAuth gems to our heart's content, offering login via multiple providers in our app.